alicolville/meal-tracker/readme.txt

 = 2.0 =

+TODO:

+  * When adding or editing a meal form, the Quantity field is not validated correctly.

 * Bug fix: Minor bug fixes throwing PHP errors.
 * Bug fix: Incorrect slug used for localisation.
 * Bug fix: Warning being thrown for missing array index.